 Space 105 is a gallery on campus dedicated solely to student exhibitions.
 Students in Art Club organize their own exhibitions for this space.

 Senior studio art majors exhibit in Space 105 as part of their Senior Projects curriculum.

 Once a semester, students taking an art course travel to New York City to visit museums and galleries.
 Museum visits have included seeing The Metropolitan Museum of Art, The Museum of Modern Art (MoMA), The Whitney, and The Guggenheim.

 An alternate day trip is also planned for each semester.
 Past trips have included visiting The Philadelphia Museum of Art, The Pennsylvania Academy of the Fine Arts (PAFA), The Barnes Foundation, Grounds for Sculpture, Princeton University Art Museum, Storm King Art Center, and The Baltimore Museum of Art.

 Art Club takes special trips to the museums and galleries locally and throughout the region, including one overnight trip each year.

 For information about current semester trips, visit our Facebook page or email firstname.lastname@example.org.

 Art Club organizes workshops throughout the year.
 Workshops have included glassblowing, photographing artwork, canvas stretching, and mat cutting.
 Payne Gallery also plans workshops to accompany some exhibitions.
+For example, pictured here is an egg tempera workshop in Payne Gallery with artist Mavis Smith.
 For information about current semester events, visit our Facebook page or email email@example.com.